aganders3/blog/content/pages/about.rst

 :header_cover: /images/piestewa_1024.jpg

-I'm a software engineer with a background in medical imaging, and I currently work at Hyperfine - a medical device startup in Connecticut.
-I use Python for scientific programming at work, and hobby programming on the side.
-I recently shipped my first iOS app, written in Swift.
+I'm a software engineer with a background in medical imaging, and I currently work at `Hyperfine <https://hyperfine.io>` - a medical device startup in Connecticut.
+I use Python for scientific and general programming at work, and hobby programming on the side.
+I (not-so) recently shipped my first iOS app, written in Swift.
+More recently, I have been learning about Rust and getting back to graphics programming, which I had not done since graduate school.

 In my free time I ride bicycles on all kinds of terrain, and spend time cooking and chilling with my family.